 The holders of preferred shares are entitled to vote, together with the holders of ordinary shares, on all matters submitted to shareholders for a vote, except the election of ordinary share directors and except as required by law.
-In addition, a number of actions require consent of at least two thirds of the holders of the preferred shares.
+In addition, a number of actions require consent of at least two thirds of the holders of the preferred shares which must include holders of at least 55% of the then outstanding Series B preferred shares.
 Each preferred shareholder is entitled to the number of votes equal to the number of ordinary shares into which each preferred share is convertible as of the day of the vote (being 1:1, subject to any adjustments arising).